|0409 669 688|

 Sarah Francis is a registered psychologist trained and experienced in mindfulness theory and practice.
 Sarah has qualifications in both psychology and education holding degrees of M.Psych., M.A., B.Ed., as well as a Diploma in Psychodynamic Psychotherapy, the Certficate lV in Training and Assessment and the Vocational Graduate Diploma in MiCBT.
 Sarah has worked as a teacher, human resources manager, general manager of learning and development, business consultant and psychologist and is the author of "Workplace Communication: A Teacher's Guide" (Pitman, 1993).

 Sarah’s specialist psychology training includes training in Mindfulness integrated Cognitive Behaviour Therapy (MiCBT), Mindfulness Based Stress Reduction (MBSR), Mindfulness based Cognitive Therapy (MBCT) and Acceptance and Commitment Therapy (ACT).
 She has conducted research into the measurement of mindfulness and the impact of mindfulness on well-being and is currently engaged in research on MiCBT in comparison with other interventions.
 Sarah regularly conducts MiCBT training courses for depression, anxiety and stress and conducts mindfulness training for health professionals, post-graduate students and corporate groups.
-Sarah is the convenor of the Melbourne MiCBT Interest Group and works closely with Dr. Bruno Cayoun as the head of the Learning and Development Group at the MiCBT Institute.
-Having attended many courses and teachings on Buddhism for over 10 years and undertaken meditation retreats in Australia and Nepal she is well equipped to integrate key aspects of eastern and western psychology.
+Sarah is the convenor of the Melbourne MiCBT Interest Group and works closely with Dr. Bruno Cayoun at the MiCBT Institute, Hobart.
+Having attended many courses and teachings on Buddhism for over 20 years and undertaken meditation retreats in Nepal and regularly in Australia, she is well equipped to integrate key aspects of eastern and western psychology.

 Glenn Kelly, Ph.D., MAPS., is a registered psychologist with a Doctorate in behavioural psychology.
 He has spent many years employed as a researcher/clinician with a Victorian statewide service that specialised in brain injury and behaviour intervention.
 He currently works for Diverge Consulting, a specialist psychology service operating throughout Victoria.
 In these roles Glenn has worked with clients, families, and therapists managing neurobehavioural disorder and the associated personal and interpersonal sequelae.
 For over 20 years, Glenn as practiced yoga and mindfulness techniques, and currently sees clients with a range of difficulties for treatment with MiCBT.
 A research interest is the practice of mindfulness among carers to reduce psychological distress and promote self-efficacy.